mimoo/disco/specification/disco.md

 **`Decrypt(ciphertext):`**:

+  * Check that the length of the received `ciphertext` is at least 16 bytes.
+If it is not, return an error to the caller and abort the session.
   * If `n` is equal to 2^64^-1 the function returns an error to the caller and aborts the Disco session.
   * Create a new `StrobeState` by calling `Clone()` on the `StrobeState` object.
   * Call `AD(n)` on the new `StrobeState`.